max397574/Vmath.nvim/README.md

 ⚙️Customization
 -------------
-You can customize with the following lines in a vim configuration
+You can customize with the following lines in a vim configuration.
+These are the default settings.
 ```lua
 lua << EOF
 require('vmath_nvim').setup{